Spondycode/spondicious.com/src/content/blog/Aerospace.md

 I kind of liked Aerospace, but there were a couple of apps that didn't like it too much.
 Joseann who did the tutorial about Aerospace came up with a solution using the Mac ways of moving windows around and also with using Raycast.
 I also have Moom which is good for this sort of thing too.
 [Read how I set it up](/blog/mac-window-management/).

 ![Aerospace TOML](/aerospace-toml.png)

-## Getting the Best from the Space I Have Available with Screen Tiling

 For my coding with Flutterflow, I find that I like to have the Flutterflow app on the left side of the large screen.
 This leaves just enough space for the simulator, which shows me what's happening with the app on the iPhone.
 On the main screen, I have two Google Chrome browser windows.
 The left one is set up for Flutterflow, where I do my coding, while the right one is for monitoring Firebase.
 I only use the Flutterflow app to get the live preview working in conjunction with the simulator; it's just a faster way to work.
 When I tried using the Flutterflow app alone, it was frustrating because some things didn't work properly.
 I was previously using an application called Moom to organise my windows, and before that, I used something called Yabai, which managed the organisation automatically.
 I liked Yabai, but it eventually stopped working, so I gave up on it.
 Recently, I discovered an application called Aerospace that works similarly to Yabai.
 I set it up today, and so far, I'm quite pleased with it.